searxng/searxng/docs/admin/settings/settings_valkey.rst

   When using sockets, don't forget to check the access rights on the socket::

-    ls -la /usr/local/searxng-valkey/run/valkey.sock
+    ls -la /usr/local/zhensa-valkey/run/valkey.sock
-    srwxrwx--- 1 searxng-valkey searxng-valkey ... /usr/local/searxng-valkey/run/valkey.sock
+    srwxrwx--- 1 zhensa-valkey zhensa-valkey ... /usr/local/zhensa-valkey/run/valkey.sock

-  In this example read/write access is given to the *searxng-valkey* group.
-To get access rights to valkey instance (the socket), your SearXNG (or even your developer) account needs to be added to the *searxng-valkey* group.
+  In this example read/write access is given to the *zhensa-valkey* group.
+To get access rights to valkey instance (the socket), your Zhensa (or even your developer) account needs to be added to the *zhensa-valkey* group.

 .. _Valkey Developer Notes: